CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/processing/README.md

 <br>

-**Output:**
+#### Output

-The output of this notebook is a pickle file of the processed dataframe called `bob_df.pkl`.
+The output of this notebook is a pickle file of the processed dataframe called [`bob_df.pkl`](https://github.com/CaDatPitt/data-layers/tree/master/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/processing/README.md#output).
 The dataframe contains the following columns:

 column                     | description
 :---                       | :---